Getting vaccines to teachers: Sedgwick County officials weigh in

+Kaufman said the county will receive an additional 3,500 vaccines each week for teachers and staff.

-“Within the next 4 weeks, maybe we get it all done or maybe even the state gives us more,” said Pete Meitzner, Sedgwick County Commissioner.
+“Within the next four weeks, maybe we get it all done or maybe even the state gives us more,” said Pete Meitzner, Sedgwick County Commissioner.

 “I’m in full support of getting our children in schools to continue their learning growth social interactions and health and well-being,” said Dr. Garold Minns, the Sedgwick county health officer.